medavox/tuki-nuwa.old/README.md

     so 'pana' means give, 'po pana' means is given (receive) 'utala' means attack, 'po utala' means is attacked
 * conversion/transformation/application transitive verb? to make something <adjective>?
+* marker word for a person or thing that is the one doing the action, eg emitter

 Word Name/Spelling Changes
 ==========================